hva23/hva23/README.md

-- 👋 Hi, I’m @hva23
+- 👋 Hi, I’m Hossein
-- 👀 I’m interested in programming and electronics.
+- 👀 I’m interested in programming and electronics and everything is related to tech.
-- 🌱 I’m currently learning C,C++.
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: telegram ID: @hva23

 <!---